CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 - Recommended editor: VS Code with Vetur extension

 ### Node
-Like most frontend build tools, Vue CLI runs on top of Node.js, so you’ll need node installed locally.
+Like most frontend build tools, Vue CLI runs on top of [Node.js](https://nodejs.org/en/), so you’ll need node installed locally.

 ### Yarn
-Yarn is an alternative `npm` client.
+[Yarn](https://yarnpkg.com/) is an alternative `npm` client.
 Generally I find it to be faster, more predictable, and more reliable than using the default `npm` client.
 I use `yarn` for all my projects.

 If you’d prefer to use `npm`, you can still follow this guide, you’ll just need to replace any `yarn` commands with the equivalent `npm` commands.

 ### Vue CLI
-The Vue CLI is a robust tooling layer that allows you to create, run, and build Vue single-page applications.
+[Vue CLI](https://cli.vuejs.org/) is a robust tooling layer that allows you to create, run, and build Vue single-page applications.
 Rather than having to set up your own configuration of a bundler like Webpack, Vue CLI abstracts over it and gives you the settings most applications need.

 Install it: